yelircaasi/nix-config/notes/J_practical_living/J.md

 ### Notes To Sort

 * Sort: Notes
-* "I am so glad that I spent most of my 31st year * developing an optimal system for my life, getting in shape, and * intensively working on my skillet for work."
+* "I am so glad that I spent most of my 31st year developing an optimal system for my life, getting in shape, and intensively working on my skillset for work."
 * 'sacred time' every morning and evening, midday when possible
 * commit code to at least one project daily
-* creat*  space to attain flow daily: uninterrupted offline time, both at work * and in personal projects (pomodoro with longer increments?)
+* create  space to attain flow daily: uninterrupted offline time, both at work and in personal projects (pomodoro with longer increments?)
 * improve note-taking system such that finding and taking notes is streamlined and nearly instantaneous
 * phone use with a purpose, no distraction, procrastination, dopamine hits, etc
-* flexible,*  robust, resilient master plan showing what steps I need to take to * achieve my goals - adjustment possible when "life happens", showing * which adjustments need to be made to plans and schedules
+* flexible, robust, resilient master plan showing what steps I need to take to achieve my goals - adjustment possible when "life happens", showing which adjustments need to be made to plans and schedules
 * daily cleanup: apartment, office, digital notes/emails/etc
 * meaningful and well-reflected journal entry
-* food*  system that involves long-term planning at different times resolutions:*  quarterly, monthly, weekly, daily -> maximize efficiency, frontload * decision making.
-Emphasize tasty and inexpensive meals and frontload * time-intensive ingredients shared between different meals (e.g. lentils,*  garbanzos)
+* food system that involves long-term planning at different times resolutions: quarterly, monthly, weekly, daily -> maximize efficiency, frontload decision making.
+Emphasize tasty and inexpensive meals and frontload time-intensive ingredients shared between different meals (e.g. lentils,*  garbanzos)
 * plan time to be bored and do nothing, time walking without phone, etc
 * frontload decision making in general
 * [Miyamoto Musashi | A Life of Ultimate Focus](https://www.youtube.com/watch?v=HUXEqS6GqUU)
 * Identify cases when you procrastinate and the real reasons.
 Is the task too complicated?
 Are you bored or tired?
 Try to deal with the reason.
 * Prioritize your to-do list * and try to stick to it, reminding yourself why it is important to you.
 * Set time slots for work and rest. * For example, you can use the Pomodoro Technique.
 * Make Meetup group(s)! [meetup.com/lp/how-to-group-start](https://www.meetup.com/lp/how-to-group-start)
 * Dream: Make a beautiful microhouse, especially if I stay single.
 * [Building a Life Dashboard — I'm starting a big life project for myself, which is tracking my overall life metrics around everything that matters to me.
 This will be a book someday.
 Basically, a life dashboard](https://danielmiessler.us8.list-manage.com/track/click?u=6a9e465ab1570df8aaecb2292&id=771bda851e&e=1a0e8f9a2d).
 The types of metrics I want to include are pretty exhaustive, and they go from the trivial to the ultimate meaning of being on the planet.
 Examples include: books read, friends called, side income generated, times I've given thanks, random kind acts performed, website traffic, calories consumed, number of workouts, BMI, resting heart rate, masters degree yes/no, nest-egg target hit (yes/no), etc. It'll be hundreds of metrics.
 And here's the cool part.
 I'm going to automate the shit of this.
 And build my own dashboard using Dashing.io or Tableau, and have it available as a mobile interface on my phone as well as displaying it prominently on the wall at home.
 The process starts with defining my life goals, which are informed by my entire life and everything I've ever read and experienced.
 And they will be regularly revisited as well.
 And then the metrics flow from there (I'm currently in the dashboard design phase), and I'll keep them right in my face constantly.
 The idea being, iif you know what you want, you should capture that and work actively towards it.
 And that's precisely what I'm going to do.
 I'll have some mock-ups to show soon.